HemSarz/Terraform-AzureDevOps-3StagePipeline/README.md

 3. Creates a `Key Vault` and sets access policies for the service principal.
 4. Creates and stores the `Azure DevOps Service Connection` details and other required secrets in the Key Vault.
 5. Create an grant for the `Azure DevOps Service Connection` to access Azure using the `SPN`
+6. Creates an `Project` to deploy the infrastructure
+7. Creates an `Repository` which stores all the files needed to create the Azure infrastructure
-6. Creates two `pipelines` which will be used to create and destroy the infrastructure.
+6. Creates two `Pipelines` which will be used to create and destroy the infrastructure.
-7. Creates and updates a `variable group` to store `Key Vault secrets` to be used by the pipeline.
+7. Creates and updates a `Variable group` to store `Key Vault secrets` to be used by the pipeline.

 ##### Link the `variable group` to the Azure Key Vault
    1. In the Azure DevOps project > `Pipelines` > `Library`.